therefinerynz/commerce-windcave/README.md

 ## Requirements

-This plugin requires Craft CMS 5.8.0 or later, and PHP 8.2 or later.
+This plugin requires Craft CMS 5.8.0 or later, Craft Commerce 5.4.0 or later, and PHP 8.2 or later.

 ## Installation